Michigan willing to spend millions to restore Flint properties ripped up by pipe replacement

 “The state has agreed to assume responsibility for managing the work being conducted by the city’s contractors, including payment of additional funds required to complete that work,” the attorney general’s office said Wednesday.

-Flint has no objection to the state’s help.
+Flint Mayor Sheldon Neeley said the city is grateful for the help.
 The balance of the work will likely cost more than $4.75 million.

 “We welcome the state’s involvement,” Tallman said.
 “Our goal is just to finish the job.
 It’s already years overdue, and the city has not lived up to its commitments.”